 - Typical A-level offer

-Grades ABB (not including General Studies), including grade A in History or Sociology.
+Grades BBB (not including General Studies) to include History or Sociology.

 - Typical International Baccalaureate offer

 34 points overall.
 6,5,5 in Higher Level subjects (including 6 in History or Sociology)